 But many of us have to overcome our inhibition and make contact

 with others for social as well as for commercial purposes.

 The first words you utter to a stranger set the tone of your relationship for some time.
 A person you see as clever and charming, but not threatening, will inspire you to reach out to them.
 If, however, you feel embarrassed or think the person who starts talking to you is not very nice or clever the relationship has got off to a bad start.
 How do you avoid this happening and immediately get on with someone?

-Good networking requires that you are methodical and organised in your contact record keeping, that you brief yourself enough to have a sensible interest in the people you are meeting, that you understand how and why to use your business cards, that you follow up contacts that look promising and keep warm those that have already worked.
+Good networking requires that you are methodical in your contact record keeping, that you train enough to have a sensible interest in the people you are meeting, that you understand how and why to use your business cards, that you follow up contacts that look promising and keep warm those that have already worked.

 Learn how to do all this with a combination of practical tips on contact discipline and role-plays to practice conversations.
 An hour’s free chat with us – by Skype if you like – will tell us how many sessions you are likely to need and what they will cost you.